MultiSafepay/docs/content/accounting/reports.md

 2. Go to **Reports** > **Daily balance**.
 3. Under **Payout ID** for the relevant date, click the green **Export** icon.

-✅ &nbsp; **Tip!** You must have completed at least one payout to generate a payout report.
+&nbsp; **💡 Tip!** You must have completed at least one payout to generate a payout report.

 </details >